monerodefence/monerodefence/README.md

 ## Our Vision: A Future of Unyielding Privacy

-We dream of a world where Monero stands unassailable, a bastion of financial freedom immune to surveillance and censorship.
+We envision a world where Monero stands unassailable, a bastion of financial freedom immune to surveillance and censorship.
 Through community-driven tools and strategic core enhancements, we ensure Monero’s promise of privacy endures—not just for us, but for all who seek refuge in its anonymity.
 Together, we can outmaneuver the watchers, protect the vulnerable, and uphold the right to transact without fear.

 ## Get Involved